RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 The code is written in PyTorch 0.4 and Python 3.6.2.

-Main Files:
+Main Folders and files:
-*TODO*

-+ ./apps/* : Rhis folder contains the unity apps (headless ubuntu & mac).
++ ./apps/* : This folder should contain the unity apps (headless ubuntu and mac).
 These apps will simulate the Unity environment.
 + ddpq_agent.py: This file defines the DDPG agent.
 + model.py: This file defines the NN architecture [Actor and Critic].
 + Tennis_Rober.ipynb: This notebook will train the agent.
 + ./cp folder: This folder contains the checkpoints of trained agents: actor & critic.

 ## Learning Algorithm
-*TODO*

 We implement an artificial agent, termed [Deep Deterministic Policy Gradient](https://spinningup.openai.com/en/latest/algorithms/ddpg.html)(DDPG)